Soylonestar/Freezer-Test-Code-Board-2.2/README.md

 So the code runs...or we think it does.
 The LED toggle when the coversion is sent to Usart1, etc. But to see the actual data we are trying to use the oscilloscope to see the data.
 From the TXD1 pin. <br/>
 <img src="https://github.com/Soylonestar/Freezer-Test-Code-Board-2.2/assets/53907747/c6488c00-23f1-400e-95fb-2178383c87f3" width="600" /> <br/>
 <img src="https://github.com/Soylonestar/Freezer-Test-Code-Board-2.2/assets/53907747/71690727-a92a-4da8-9c41-b5cd5e121db5" width = "600" /> <br/>
+Update: <br/>
-Both images above show the serial data of the Usart being transmitted from the board.
+Both images above show the serial data of the Usart being transmitted from the MEGA-1284P board on the oscilloscope.
+This means the code works just fine.